MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/perf-test/trace-trace-tutorial.md

 4. Select **Start trace**.
 5. Perform actions that need to be analyzed, for example, opening **Accounts payable > Vendors > All vendors**.
 6. When you are finished, select **Stop trace**.
-7. Once the trace has stopped, you can select one of the following options (for this tutorial, select the second option):
+7. After the trace has stopped, select one of the following options (for this tutorial, select the second option):
     - **Download trace** – Store the captured trace on a local machine.
 You can analyze a downloaded trace with the desktop version of **Trace parser**.

 >[!NOTE]